 Putting skepticism aside, Descartes's strongest argument against the veridicality of sense experience relies on his examples of the wax and the sun in support of his rejection of the Resemblance Hypothesis.

-While the primary/secondary distinction preceded even Descartes, Locke's use of the distinction in the service of his empiricism, and arguments in its support, are the reasons why we tend to attribute the distinction to Locke.
+While the primary/secondary distinction preceded even Descartes, we often associate the distinction with Locke because of his use of the distinction in his arguments for empiricism.

-The primary/secondary distinction allows Locke to defend a weakened version of the Resemblance Hypothesis.
+The distinction allows Locke to defend a weakened version of the Resemblance Hypothesis.

-Locke accepts the Resemblance Hypothesis, for primary qualities only.
+Locke accepts the Resemblance Hypothesis for primary qualities only.